 I recently contacted Michelle Wise BSc MD FRCSC MSc who is a senior lecturer at the Department of Obstetrics and Gynaecology at the University of Auckland and a Consultant Obstetrician & Gynaecologist for National Women’s Health, ADHB and asked her thoughts on the recommendations that should be provided to twin mama’s that are starting to prepare for their babies arrivals.

-She said “I would encourage your twin mothers who have a dichorionic pregnancy to be informed of the risks and push their LMC and obstetrician for an induction of labour at 37 weeks as it is appropriate and evidence based”.
+She said “I would encourage your twin mothers who have a dichorionic pregnancy to be informed of the risks and push their midwife and obstetrician for an induction of labour at 37 weeks as it is appropriate and evidence based”.

 Your Birth Plan Appointment